WesHacixo/productivity-mcp-server/README.md

 | `PORT` | Server port (default: 8000) | No |
 | `GIN_MODE` | Gin mode (debug/release) | No |

+## OpenAI Free-tier Guard

+We include `scripts/openai_quota_guard.py` and `scripts/run_with_openai_guard.sh` so you can enforce the documented model/token limits before every OpenAI call.
+See `docs/openai-quota.md` for full usage details and wrap your CLI invocations with the script shown there.

 ## MCP Integration with Claude

 ### Claude Desktop